gamtiq/dev-tools/doc.md

 * [CheatSheets](https://github.com/devmount/CheatSheets) - cheatsheets and tutorials for some of the top languages, frameworks and tools.
 * [Code House](https://codehouse.vercel.app/) - the all in one storehouse for developer cheatsheets.
 * [Quick Reference](https://quickref.me/) - a collection of cheatsheets contributed by open source angels.
 It shares a quick reference cheat sheet for developers in a nice layout.
+* [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - a collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools, and more.

 ### Reference <a name="reference"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)